Skip to Main Content Skip to Footer Toggle Navigation Menu

 Standardized Testing Policy

-Beginning with the fall 2021 admission cycle, submission of ACT or SAT test results is optional.
+The submission of ACT or SAT results is optional.

 If English is neither the primary (first) language nor the primary language of secondary school instruction, results of an English-proficiency test are required.
 Duolingo English Test, IELTS, and TOEFL (internet-based and TOEFL Essentials) are all accepted.

-• Self-reported test scores for IELTS and internet-based TOEFL will be accepted in the selection process.
+• Self-reported IELTS and internet-based TOEFL test scores will be accepted in the selection process.
 Admitted students who decide to attend Macalester will be required to submit official score reports.

-• Scores for TOEFL Essentials and Duolingo English Test must be submitted directly from testing agencies.
+• TOEFL Essentials and Duolingo English Test scores must be submitted directly from testing agencies.

 International Curriculum